Open to students in all majors, the DH Minor focuses on the fusion of technology and the humanities.

 - An exploration (using digital tools) of a social issue (present or past)

 - A creation of a digital modeling or textual analysis project to study words, concepts, networks, and their meanings

 - The creation of a digital storytelling project

 - The creation of a digital game

 - The creation of a digital story/narrative map

 Projects will be accompanied by a final explanatory essay.
 Together, project and essay will demonstrate proficiency with both the digital tools used to build the project and the subjects the project addresses.
-Just like any other form of scholarship, final projects will be evaluated on their success in making well-informed and clearly-presented persuasive arguments.

 Schedule of Courses which satisfy the Digital Humanities Minor requirements.